scionassociation/scion-overview_I-D/draft-dekater-panrg-scion-overview.md

 - Improve the inter-domain control plane's scalability
 - Prepare the Internet for tomorrow's applications, such as virtual reality, Internet of Things (IoT), and all other applications requiring high-performance connectivity.

-**Note**: A more detailed motivation for developing SCION will be described in a separate gap analysis internet draft.

 ### Scope of SCION